-You can click on View by to toggle to a list of individual issues.
-The Open and Closed counts in the issue view are issue counts.
+Click View by to toggle to a list of individual issues.
+This view lists the issues and presents the current Open and Closed issue counts.

 In order to help you address your most important data problems first, Issues now have a priority score of 1-100, where 100 is the highest possible priority.
 The Issues view is sorted by default in Priority order, though you can choose to sort by created date as well if you prefer.
 Priorities are broken into three categories: